Lawrencium77/cuda_fun/README.md

 nvcc -O3 -I/usr/include/python3.8 -Xcompiler -fPIC -shared -o example.so add.cu host.cu -lpython3.8
 ```

-compile a shared object.
+compiles a shared object.
 Running `export CUDA_VISIBLE_DEVICES=0` and then `python3 example.py` will run an example CUDA kernel, that adds two tensors together on GPU.
 If running correctly, the program will print to stdout:

 ```
 Error is 0.0